ABCD-STUDY/auto-scoring/readme.md

 Latest features:

+ - REDCap Get Events: A new node that allows the user to specify an event for which data is pulled from REDCap.
+This is the first time that auto-scoring instruments can calculate scores with data in different events.
  - meta level recipes: They change other recipes by replacing input and output pairs for nodes.
 A single recipe can therefore be applied to a larger number of variables.
  - R-code module: Allows the user to use R to compute output variables.
 This is nice if there is existing R-code.
 Other languages can also be integrated in the same way.